jjustin/dragonhack2020/README.md

 and set it in speech_stream_to_text.pi as a global variable.

 ### AudioPy
-For some reason, you must build AudioPy from a wheel file, the default pip install does not work.
+For some reason (only on Windows), you must build AudioPy from a wheel file, the default pip install does not work.